mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 The second place is in Productboard.
 This is an internal tool, so only Mattermost Staff can view it.
 Anytime a customer or potential customer has feedback, it should be added to Productboard (see [documentation](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2b-adding-feedback)).

-The product management team uses the information from both Uservoice and Jira to help prioritize features for the roadmap.
+The Product Management team uses the information from both Uservoice and ProductBoard to help prioritize features for the roadmap.

 ## **Filing Great Feature Requests**